odddollar/Hertz-hunter/README.md

 - Custom PCB with integrated power management circuitry
 - 3D printed case for a custom PCB
-- API accessible from a Wi-Fi hotspot for integration with other software
 - Web interface to interact with the scanner and display more detailed graphs

 ## Hardware